DanielCreggOrganization/week3-lab-lambda-srokamagda/README.md

 public class Main {
     public static void main(String[] args) {
-        // Define a lambda to reverse a string Function<String, String> reverse = s -> new StringBuilder(s).reverse().toString();
+        // Define a lambda to reverse a string.
+Function<String, String> defines a function that takes a String as input and returns a String as output
+        Function<String, String> reverse = s -> new StringBuilder(s).reverse().toString();

         // Define a lambda to convert a string to uppercase